Pattern recognition

 Our use of this ability to recognise patterns has itself evolved to expand its utility: solving puzzles, composing and listening to music or designing and implementing architecture could all be examples of this.

-Being able to predict the future by recognising patterns also provides a sense of Certainty, which is one of the five key drivers of social interaction highlighted by [[ Psychological safety | SCARF theory ]] in David Rock’s book Your Brain At Work.
+Being able to predict the future by recognising patterns also provides a sense of Certainty, which is one of the five key drivers of social interaction according to David Rock’s SCARF theory.

 Notes mentioning this note